tapilab/is-karthikbmk/docs/presentation/RelatedWork.md

 <b>1: Text Summarization Using Neural Networks  </b>
 https://digital.library.txstate.edu/bitstream/handle/10877/3819/fulltext.pdf

-In short, build feature vector using info such as tf,idf for every sentence in a document using and feed it to a neural net.
+In short, build feature vector using info such as tf,idf for every sentence in a document and feed it to a neural net.
 As discussed, this approach is very trivial ,hence not working on this paper.

 <b>2: Text Summarization using Neural Networks and Rhetorical Structure Theory </b>